Extinct Joint Family System | The Passing Of Joint Family System

 These days in most cases two brothers tend to form two independent households even within the same city owing to the rising spirit of individualism, regardless of similarity in occupation, even when the ancestral property is not formally partitioned at their native place.

-The nuclear family, same as elsewhere, is now the characteristic feature of the Indian society.
-According to the census of India data, of all the households nuclear family constituted 70 percent and single member or more than one member households without spouse (or eroded families) comprised about 11 percent.
+The nuclear family, the same as elsewhere, is now the characteristic feature of Indian society.
+According to the census of India data, of all the households nuclear family constituted 70 percent and single-member or more than one member households without a spouse (or eroded families) comprised about 11 percent.
 The extended and joint family or households together claim merely 20 percent of all households.

-With further industrial development, rural to urban migration, the nuclearization of families and rise of divorce rate and the proportion of single-member household is likely to increase steadily on the line of industrial West.
+With further industrial development, rural to urban migration, the nuclearization of families, and the rise of divorce rate and the proportion of single-member households is likely to increase steadily on the line of industrial West.
 This is believed to be so because the states, which have got a higher level of urbanization, tend to have a higher proportion of single-member households.
-Similarly, about a couple of decades ago almost 20 percent households contained only one person in the USA.
-More or less, a similar situation exists in other developed countries as well, and above all, not a single country has recorded decline in the proportion of single-member household during the last three decades.
+Similarly, about a couple of decades ago almost 20 percent of households contained only one person in the USA.
+More or less, a similar situation exists in other developed countries as well, and above all, not a single country has recorded a decline in the proportion of single-member households during the last three decades.
 In fact, the tendency is more towards the increase in the proportion of single-member households.